hellodword/anytype-all/extension.md

 Performance is not an issue for such GUI apps; see https://dylibso.com/blog/how-does-extism-work/

-However, it might be an issue for iOS because there is no AOT mode allowed by default.
+However, it might be an issue for iOS because there is no JIT allowed by default.

 ## Manifest & Policy